Full-service provider of industrial catalysis. This is C&CS.

 2. Low Temperature Shift (LTS):

-• Goal: Maximizing the hydrogen content through further CO conversion
+• Goal: To maximize hydrogen content through further CO conversion

 Applications

-The water gas shift reaction is mainly used in hydrogen production processes, e.g.:
+The water-gas shift reaction is primarily used in processes for hydrogen production, e.g.:

-• Coal gasification: In the conversion of coal into synthesis gas (CO and H₂).
+• Coal gasification: The conversion of coal into synthesis gas (CO and H₂).

 • Fuel cells: To clean the fuel, as CO can poison the fuel cell catalysts.